woodchuckchoi/what_i_learnt_today/de/README.md

 ```

 ## RDD vs DataFrame vs DataSet

+---

 * RDD – RDD is a distributed collection of data elements spread across many machines in the cluster.
 RDDs are a set of Java or Scala objects representing data.
+(RDD is a distributed collection of data elements without any schema)

+No in-built optimization engine for RDDs.
+Developers need to write the optimized code themselves.

+No in-built optimization engine for RDDs.
+Developers need to write the optimized code themselves.

+RDD is slower than both Dataframes and Datasets to perform simple operations like grouping the data.

+---

 * DataFrame – A DataFrame is a distributed collection of data organized into named columns.
 It is conceptually equal to a table in a relational database.
+(It is also the distributed collection organized into the named columns)

+It is also the distributed collection organized into the named columns

+It uses a catalyst optimizer for optimization.

+It provides an easy API to perform aggregation operations.
+It performs aggregation faster than both RDDs and Datasets.

+---

 * DataSet – It is an extension of DataFrame API that provides the functionality of – type-safe, object-oriented programming interface of the RDD API and performance benefits of the Catalyst query optimizer and off heap storage mechanism of a DataFrame API.
+(It is an extension of Dataframes with more features like type-safety and object-oriented interface.)
+(PySpark doesn't support this feature)

+It also uses a catalyst optimizer for optimization purposes.

+It will also automatically find out the schema of the dataset by using the SQL Engine.

+Dataset is faster than RDDs but a bit slower than Dataframes.

+---

 ## ETC